This project is not covered by Drupal’s security advisory policy.

 - Example polymer elements library for Drupal to get up and running quickly

-- Install profile that pulls together dependencies for faster development
+- Install profile / distribution that pulls together dependencies for faster development

 - drush recipes that pull together module base required and invoke drush script to pull in polyfill stuff

 - Example core theme that's completely hollowed out and replaced w/ polymer components

 - Add status value to webcomponent (for if some get removed later on)